firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Mon Jun  1 23:27:17 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  2 00:00:17 UTC 2015.

 The ipset `feodo` has **77** entries, **77** unique IPs.